 Construction and Spatial Planning – Improve factory layout

 Our company in Little Big Workshop works better when we divide certain production steps into departments.
 This allows us to optimize routes and relocations.

 I recommend from the beginning to develop some planning, which department should be later where.
 Later, we should divide our operation according to the materials and work steps.

-We need a wood department, a metal department, sewing, painting, and plastics department as well as an assembly area.
+We need a wood department, a metal department, sewing, painting, and a plastics department as well as an assembly area.
 There is also one main warehouse for the material acceptance and storage of the finished end products.

 The installation should be as central as possible and close to the loading bays.
 So we can produce the various intermediate materials in the peripheral areas, collect them in the middle and assemble them and then transport them directly from there.

 A little tip on top of that, if later you can buy land, so you can gradually buy the whole table.
 But the field where the red phone stands will always be left out.
 You can never buy this.

 Modify building plans instead of making new plans